 - How do I approve posts on WordPress?

-You can use a WordPress editorial workflow plugin like Multicollab to tag your collaborators on the Gutenberg Editor to let them know of your decision regarding a draft.
+You can use a WordPress editorial workflow plugin like Multicollab to tag collaborators on the Gutenberg Editor to inform them of your decision regarding a draft.

 - What is an editorial workflow?